 Polyurethane systems are characterized by low thermal conductivity (0.035-0.040 W / m K) which allows optimum thermal insulation of the housing and which combines high sealing capacity and ease of application due to its lightness (10- 12 kg/m3).

-On the other hand, this high sealing capacity provides very good results in acoustic insulation in areas of high noise levels, such as discotheques, coffee shops, factories or areas with air traffic.
+This high sealing capacity provides very good results in acoustic insulation in areas of high noise levels, such as discotheques, coffee shops, factories or areas with air traffic.

 In addition, the thermoacoustic properties of this insulation material remain intact throughout the life of the building.
 Its behaviour against fire complies with current regulations, being a very safe material due to the absence of dripping and carbonization from the outside, leaving the interior of the core protected.